r3c4-d3v/wp-sales/README.md

 * `typescript (^5.0.4)`

 ### Installation
-* Clone this repository on your local machine using the command git clone https://github.com/r3c4-d3v/wp-bot.git.
+* Clone this repository on your local machine using the command git clone https://github.com/r3c4-d3v/wp-sales.git.

 * Navigate to the root directory of the project and run the command npm install to install the necessary dependencies.
 Configuration

+* Navigate to the root directory of the project and run `npm run build`

+* Navigate to the root directory of the project and run `npm run dev`

 * Rename .env.example file to .env file in the project root directory and fill it with keys.